Skip to main content

 An average of 4 treatment points per patient were treated.

-The main points established and discussed in this study were:
+The main points founded and treated in this study were:

 At least one point has been treated in the prefrontal or frontal cortex (n=33).
 This result is consistent with the involvement of the prefrontal cortex in the genesis of PTSD (16).